rafocus/milestone-project-4/README.md

 ## Credits

+- Code Institute Material
 - Snippets of code from Code Institute Material, especially the shopping cart module and integration with Stripe.
+- The book "Practical Django 2 and Channels 2" by Federico Marani

 ### Design